 1.2 Comparative Capitalism

-The literature on Varieties of Capitalism/comparative capitalism is grounded in the insight that the use of the broad term “capitalist” to describe a range of nations has the potential to obscure important differences between national socio-economic systems of various economies.
-Hall and Soskice (2001) distinguish Liberal-Market Economies (LMEs), which include countries such as the United States and the United Kingdom, from Coordinated Market Economies (CMEs), which include Germany and Japan.
+The literature on Varieties of Capitalism/comparative capitalism is grounded in the insight that the use of the broad term “capitalist” to describe a range of nations has the potential to obscure important differences between the socio-economic systems of various developed nations.
+In a seminal work, Hall and Soskice (2001) distinguish Liberal-Market Economies (LMEs), which include such countries as the United States and the United Kingdom, from the Coordinated Market Economies (CMEs), which include Germany and Japan.
 In their analysis, production in LMEs is coordinated primarily through market mechanisms and hierarchies within firms.
-CMEs rely more heavily on non-market mechanisms to coordinate relations between firms and between firms and other actors.
-Within the Varieties of Capitalism literature, inter-firm relations in LMEs are described as being “competitive,” while in CMEs they are more likely to be “collaborative”.
-Employment relations in large firms also differ, with long-term employment, including lifetime employment at a single firm, is more common in CMEs than in LMEs (Hall and Soskice, 2001).
+CMEs make more extensive use of non-market mechanisms to coordinate relations between firms and between firms and other actors.
+Within the Varieties of Capitalism literature, inter-firm relations in LMEs are described as being overwhelmingly “competitive,” whilst those in CMEs they are more likely to be “collaborative”.
+Employment relations in large firms also differ, with long-term employment, including lifetime employment at a single firm, being more common in CMEs than in LMEs (Hall and Soskice, 2001).

-Some scholars have sought to nuance the Varieties of Capitalism concept by pointing out the heterogeneity of firms’ employment practices within countries and the challenges involved conceptualizing multinational firms that operate in both LMEs and CMEs (Detomasi, 2015).
-Others have modified by framework by arguing that the Varieties of Capitalism theory as originally formulated by Hall and Soskice paid insufficient attention to change over time (Deeg & Jackson, 2006).
-In particular, scholars of comparative capitalism have debated the convergence hypothesis (Howell, 2003), the idea that the differences between the variants of capitalism were being eroded by globalization.
-In the 1990s, a number of authors predicted convergence towards the Anglo-American variety of capitalism, the LME model (Gevurtz, 2011).
-As of 2017, there is abundant evidence that many of the differences between LME and CME firms have persisted.
+Some scholars have sought to nuance the Varieties of Capitalism concept by emphasizing the heterogeneity of firms’ employment practices within countries and the hybrid nature of those multinational firms that operate in both LMEs and CMEs (Detomasi, 2015).
+Others have modified by framework by arguing that the Varieties of Capitalism theory as originally formulated by Hall and Soskice paid insufficient attention to the variable of change over time (Deeg & Jackson, 2006).
+In particular, scholars of comparative capitalism have debated the convergence hypothesis (Howell, 2003), the theory that the differences between the variants of capitalism were being eroded by globalization.
+In the 1990s, a number of authors predicted convergence towards the Anglo-American variety of capitalism, i.e., the LME model (Gevurtz, 2011).
+As of 2018, there is abundant evidence that many of the differences between LME and CME firms have persisted.
 Academics continue to discuss whether convergence or the persistence of distinct national variants is the more important phenomenon (Hall & Thelen, 2009; Streeck, 2009; Johnston and Regan, 2016).

 The recent research on the Japanese variant of capitalism presents a mixed picture that includes both evidence of convergence towards the LME model as well as indicators that some of the distinctive features of the Japanese variant of capitalism are still present.
 During the period of slow growth after 1990, Japan’s system of corporate governance changed due to the growing importance of foreign, often American investors, in setting firm priorities (Hoshi and Anil 2001, Aoki, Jackson & Miyahima 2007).
 These investors increased pressure on Japanese managers adopt the American ideology of corporate governance (Lazonick and O’Sullivan, 2000) by privileging the interest of shareholders over those of other stakeholders in the firm, such as workers.
-In this context, the Japanese employment system experienced a deep transformation.
-The change was still slight during the 1990s and the first years of the 21st century, as emphasized by Jacoby (2005), but became very important since the mid-2000s.
-It evolved towards a “portfolio employment system” (Nitta and Hisamoto 2008), characterized by increased job insecurity.
+In this context, the Japanese employment system experienced a deep transformation that began in the 1990s and then accelerated in. the first decade of the twenty-first century ( Jacoby, 2005).
+Faced with the pressures of globalization and Americanization, the labour-market systems associated with Japanese variety of capitalism evolved towards a “portfolio employment system” (Nitta and Hisamoto 2008), characterized by increased job insecurity.
 Seniority-based pay has been replaced by a US-style performance-based pay in a significant number of Japanese firms (Keizer, 2011) and many Japanese firms have flattened their once famously complex hierarchies via managerial de-layering (McCann, Hassard, and Morris 2010).
 Interfirm relations have evolved to be more like those in LMEs due to the decline of the keiretsu groupings that once sharply distinguished Japanese from Anglo-Saxon business (Lincoln & Shimotani, 2010).